Aikon-platform/aiiinotate/docs/specifications/1_iiif_apis.md

 [https://iiif.io/api/annex/openannotation](https://iiif.io/api/annex/openannotation)

-IIIF is based on the W3C Web Annotation data model, and not just for the IIIF annotations but for all its APIs !
+IIIF 3.0 is based on the W3C Web Annotation data model (2.0 is based on Open Annotations), and not just for the IIIF annotations but for all its APIs !
 In IIIF annotations, document parts are targeted as `SpecificResource`.
 The IIIF standard defines several custom selectors to extend the W3C standard.

 ### `ImageApiSelector`